Adolis García Player Props: Rangers vs. Cardinals

 Adolis García At The Plate

+- Garcia has 62 hits, which ranks first among Texas hitters this season, while batting .273 with 25 extra-base hits.

-- Among qualified hitters in MLB, his batting average ranks 72nd, his on-base percentage ranks 102nd, and he is 30th in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 49th, his on-base percentage ranks 85th, and he is 17th in the league in slugging.

-- Garcia enters this game on a six-game hitting streak.
-Over the course of his last outings, he's hitting .286.
+- Garcia will look to extend his seven-game hitting streak.
+He's batting .429 with one homer during his last games.

-- Garcia has reached base via a hit in 36 games this year (of 58 played), and had multiple hits in 14 of those games.
+- In 62.7% of his 59 games this season, Garcia has picked up at least one hit.
+He's also had 15 multi-hit games.

-- In 19.0% of his games this season, he has hit a home run, and 5.6% of his trips to the dish.
+- In 20.3% of his games this year, he has gone deep, and 5.9% of his trips to the dish.

-- Garcia has an RBI in 26 of 58 games this season, with multiple RBI in 12 of them.
-He has also driven home three or more of his team's runs in five contests.
+- Garcia has an RBI in 27 of 59 games this year, with multiple RBI in 12 of them.
+He has also driven in three or more of his team's runs in five contests.

+- He has scored a run in 31 games this year, with multiple runs 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.